mangalam-research/wed/doc/usage.rst

   `salve <https://github.com/mangalam-research/salve/>`_ package for details.

-* Wed currently does not support schemas that allow multiple choices at the root of a document (e.g. a typical TEI schema will allow documents to start either with ``TEI`` or ``teiCorpus``).
-These schemas must be customized to allow only one top level element.
-Taking TEI again as example, the schema would have to be customized to allow only one of ``TEI`` or ``teiCorpus`` at the top.

 * Wed does not currently support ordering attributes according to some preference.
 (The order is whatever the DOM implementation does by default.)